-Prosecutors cannot typically rely on traditional prosecution methods in cases involving trafficking or trafficking related offenses.
+Prosecutors typically cannot rely on traditional prosecution methods in cases involving trafficking or trafficking related offenses.
 In many of these cases, the victim is unwilling to testify against his/her trafficker due to fear or trauma.
-In other cases, it may be difficult to establish the necessary elements of force, fraud, or coercion sans physical evidence and a jury uneducated in grooming and trauma bonds.
-We propose implementing a modern-day prosecution solution: seeking out modern-day evidence.
-Research supports our conclusion that today's traffickers use the Internet almost exclusively to conduct business.
+In others, it may be difficult to establish the necessary elements of force, fraud, or coercion with a lack of physical evidence and a jury uneducated in grooming and trauma bonds.
+Our goal it to continue implementing a modern-day prosecution solution: seeking out modern-day evidence.
+Research supports our conclusion that modern day traffickers use the Internet almost exclusively to conduct business.
 This includes recruiting and grooming victims, advertising sexual conduct, communicating with victims, communicating with co-actors, taking and disseminating photographs, communicating with "clients," and arranging transportation.
-By drafting search warrants for cellular telephones, geolocation data, and social media accounts, we can obtain crucial evidence in the form of communications, photographs, and location data, while removing the necessity of victim cooperation from the equation.
+By drafting search warrants for cellular telephones, geolocation data, and social media accounts, we obtain crucial evidence in the form of communications, photographs, and location data, and remove the necessity of victim cooperation from the equation.
 Additionally, this method does more than ameliorate the problem of victim testimony; it also seeks to identify and destroy an entire network of traffickers.
 Having access to a trafficker's cellular telephone and/or social media gives law enforcement critical insight into everyone involved in a trafficking scheme, from the driver to the photographer to the client.
-Identifying and prosecuting each individual involved in the scheme not only makes the underlying case stronger, but it can also provide the victim reassurance that there is no one left to retaliate against him/her if they cooperate with law enforcement.
-Conducting large-scale, long-term, technology-forward investigations takes considerable time and investment.
+Identifying and prosecuting each individual involved in the scheme not only makes the underlying case stronger, but also provides the victim reassurance that there is no one left to retaliate against him/her if they cooperate with law enforcement, and may reduce pressure to return to the criminal enterprise.
+Conducting large-scale, long-term, technology-forward investigations takes considerable time and resource investment.
 Identifying relevant social media accounts takes time (sometimes weeks, depending upon the available information) and training.
 Cellular telephone forensic reports and returns from social media accounts are typically comprised of thousands of pages.
-We are requesting funds for a criminal intelligence analyst to assist with managing this part of the workload (i.e., data mining of all available systems to gather and retrieve information, including social media accounts, and surveillance support).
-We have identified a free, five-week training course provided by the Texas Department of Public Safety that will provide an analyst with all instruction needed to be successful.
-On that same note, search warrants detailing such investigations are often a minimum of 30 pages and can take half a day or longer to draft.
+Since adding the criminal intelligence analyst to our team in 2020, we have been able to more quickly identify traffickers and victims, and reduce the length of our investigations.
+We are requesting continued funding for the criminal intelligence analyst to assist with managing this part of the workload (i.e., data mining of all available systems to gather and retrieve information, including social media accounts, and surveillance support).
+Search warrants detailing human trafficking and related offense investigations are often a minimum of 30 pages and can take half a day or longer to draft.
 Locating and interviewing victims identified during the investigation, and ensuring that they are provided with appropriate resources, can take days or weeks.
 Jail calls range to up to 20 minutes per call and individuals typically make multiple calls per day, every day.
-We are requesting funds for a criminal investigator to assist with this part of the workload (i.e., drafting search warrants, locating and interviewing victims and witnesses, responding to tips from the National Human Trafficking Hotline, listening to jail calls, coordinating with the analyst and prosecutors, and assisting with proactive investigations).
+Since adding a criminal investigator and analyst to our team, we have been able to more quickly follow up on identified traffickers and identify other individuals in their network who may be exploiting identified victims.
+When the courts reopen, we expect these cases to move faster through the court system.
 Finally, we recognize that sex-trafficking is demand motivated.
 To that end, we are dedicated to prioritizing the prosecution of sex buyers.
-From 2018 to 2019, Fort Bend County District Attorney's Office saw a large increase in the number of sex buyers prosecuted by our office, from one case referred in 2018 to 23 cases filed in 2019.
-In 2020, our office would like to conduct at least two additional undercover operations dedicated to identifying and prosecuting sex buyers, with the goal of reducing sex trafficking in our county by reducing demand.
-We are requesting funds for a criminal investigator to assist with this part of the workload.
+Since the beginning of the current grant term, our office conducted or participated in 5 undercover operations dedicated to identifying and prosecuting sex buyers, with the goal of reducing sex trafficking in our county by reducing demand.
+Despite taking place during the COVID-19 pandemic, approximately 57 men were arrested for attempting to buy sex.
+These new cases will be filed as felony offenses and be handled by the current prosecutors assigned to Human Trafficking.